 PhpStorm is distributed via two channels:

 The stable channel includes only stable versions.
 To install the latest stable release of PhpStorm, run the following command:

 $ sudo snap install phpstorm --classic

-The edge channel includes EAP releases.
-To install the latest EAP release of PhpStorm, run the following command:
+The edge channel includes EAP builds.
+To install the latest EAP build of PhpStorm, run the following command:

 $ sudo snap install phpstorm --classic --edge

 When the snap is installed, you can launch it by running the

 sudo snap list.
 For more information, see the Snapcraft documentation.